When Can We Travel To Australia In 2021?

 Disclaimer: This information is collated from official sources but general in nature.
 Entry requirements are subject to change at any time.
 Keep checking for the latest advice from your local government, embassy, or consulate to confirm any visa or entry requirements before travel.

-Restrictions around the world are gradually starting to ease as the global vaccine rollout gains momentum.
-While there is no exact date for the resumption of international travel just yet, we at INTRO are monitoring the situation closely.
+Things around the world are gradually returning to normal as the global vaccine rollout gains momentum.
+We are monitoring the situation closely and will keep this article updated with any new info.
 So, can we travel to Australia now?
 Read on for the latest updates.

 AM I ALLOWED TO TRAVEL TO AUSTRALIA?

-Most international travellers are not allowed to enter Australia right now.
+Most international travellers are not allowed to enter Australia currently.
 The only people who can fly into Australia are Australian citizens, permanent residents, immediate family members of Australian citizens, and residents of New Zealand.

 You can only enter Australia if in one of the categories mentioned above, so travellers who would normally enter on tourist or working holiday visas are currently restricted.
 If in an exempt category, you need an Electronic Travel Authorisation (eTA) before your flight.
 This is delivered electronically and tied directly to your passport.